JoshGo6/InstallingGoOnUbuntu/test.md

     export GOBINARYPATH="/usr/local/go/bin"
     export PATH="$PATH:$GOPATH:$USERBINARIES:$GOBINARYPATH"
     ```
-    This creates three new variables and updates the `$PATH` variable to include the relevant directories that Go uses. `GOPATH="$HOME/go"`, creates the first variable, `$GOPATH`, which is set to `$HOME/go`.
+    This creates three new environment variables and updates the `$PATH` environment variable to include the relevant directories that Go uses. `GOPATH="$HOME/go"`, creates the first variable, `$GOPATH`, which is set to `$HOME/go`.
 This allows third party tools that look for `GOPATH` to know where your workspace is, so files can be automatically put there.
 Note that in setting `$GOPATH`, we have used another environment variable, `$HOME` and added `/go` to the end of that path.
 (At the command line, when you type `cd ~`, this is equivalent to typing `cd $HOME`.
 When setting environment variables, we cannot use the `~` shorthand.)

-    `USERBINARIES` is created by next by taking the value of `$GOPATH` and appending `/bin` to the end of that path, resulting in `$USERBINARIES` being set to `$HOME/go/bin`.
+    The next environment variable, `USERBINARIES`, is created by taking the value of `$GOPATH` and appending `/bin` to the end of that path, resulting in `$USERBINARIES` being set to `$HOME/go/bin`.
 When Go compiles and installs tools, it puts them in this directory.

-    The third new variable created is `GOBINARYPATH`, which is the path to the Go binary that you installed using `tar`.
-To allow you, Go, and third-party tools to run all Go programs from anywhere on your system, the last line of the file updates `$PATH` by appending the values of each of these new variables to the existing value of `$PATH`.
+    The third new environment variable created is `GOBINARYPATH`, which is the path to the Go binary that you installed using `tar`.
+Finally, to allow you, Go, and third-party tools to run all Go programs from anywhere on your system, the final line of the file updates `$PATH` by appending the values of each of these new variables to the existing value of `$PATH`.

 1. Save the edited `.bashrc` by entering `CTRL+O` and then pressing `Enter`, when prompted.